 Let’s just say I love a good challenge, but the challenge for me with this sideboard makeover was a double whammy.
-The old latex paint that was peeling EVERYWHERE with veneer damage.
+The old latex paint was peeling EVERYWHERE with veneer damage.
 It sounds like a great project for some raised stencils.
 Boy, can I pick’em or what?

 Prepping The Sideboard For The Raised Stencils

-Well, I knew this would be a job stripping all of the latex paint off, but after 2 days I was down to bare wood.
+Well, I knew this would be a job stripping all of the latex paint off, but after 2 days, I was down to bare wood.
 It was in better shape than I anticipated.
 The end pieces had severe veneer damage, so it was super easy to remove.
 Learn more about veneer removal by CLICKING HERE.
 Everything else was pretty much intact.
 Thank goodness for my new SurfPrep Sanding System; I was able to salvage most of the venner and prep it for stain and the raised stencils.
 CLICK HERE to see how it looked after 2 days of stripping.

 Here are the products I used for this makeover.
 Click the products below to find where you can purchase them.

 - BOSS (clear) stain blocker